polkadot-js/docs/docs/substrate/errors.md

 ### OutputBufferTooSmall
 - **summary**:   The output buffer supplied to a contract API call was too small.

+### ReentranceDenied
+- **summary**:   The action performed is not allowed while the contract performing it is already on the call stack.
+Those actions are contract self destruction and restoration of a tombstone.

 ### TransferFailed
 - **summary**:   Performing the requested transfer failed for a reason originating in the chosen currency implementation of the runtime.
 Most probably the balance is too low or locks are placed on it.

+### ValueTooLarge
+- **summary**:   The size defined in `T::MaxValueSize` was exceeded.

 ___